-- Other benefits for survivors – survivor benefit plans (SBP) are pension-type plans in the form of an annuity that will pay your surviving spouse and children a monthly benefit.
-Likewise, dependency and indemnity compensation (D&IC) provides a monthly benefit to eligible survivors of servicemembers or veterans (1) who die while on active duty, (2) whose death is due to a service-related disease or injury or (3) who are receiving or entitled to receive VA compensation for service-related disability and are totally disabled.
+Survivor benefit plans (SBP) are pension-type plans in the form of an annuity that will pay your surviving spouse and children a monthly benefit.
+Likewise, dependency and indemnity compensation (D&IC) provides a monthly benefit to eligible survivors of service members or veterans (1) who die while on active duty, (2) whose death is due to a service-related disease or injury or (3) who are receiving or entitled to receive VA compensation for service-related disability and are totally disabled.
 When you are examining any financial services or insurance product, it’s a good idea to work with McDonald Law Firm, LLC to make sure any beneficiary designations work the way you expect and provide the maximum benefit to your family.

 Effective Estate Planning for Military Families Requires Special Help

 Members of the military often experience frequent moves, have access to lots of government benefits after service, and can be subject to some unusual tax rules.
 For these reasons, estate planning for military families is more complicated than most.

 You can expect an estate planning attorney to assist you with setting up the following: